VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 ## Limitations
 - This pipeline currently supports only pairwise comparisons.
 Support for more complex designs with multiple comparisons with covariates and contrast matrices will be added in future versions.
 This is a limitation for experiments with more than two conditions.
 - The pipeline works best with merged count matrices generated from pipelines like [`nf-core's rnaseq Nextflow pipeline`](https://nf-co.re/rnaseq).
 While the script is being developed to handle count data from any source, users may need to pre-format their count matrices accordingly.
 Specifically, the matrix should have a `gene_id` column, with subsequent columns containing raw counts for each sample.
-- Gene prefiltering is performed as described in the [DESeq2 documentation](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html): Genes are excluded if they do not have three or more samples with a read count of 10 or greater.
-This step aims to remove genes with very low expression, which can reduce the memory size of the dds data object, and increase the speed of count modeling within DESeq2.
-- Differential expression results are considered significant if the Benjamini-Hochberg adjusted p-value (padj) is less than or equal to 0.05 and the absolute log2 fold change is greater than 0.58 (corresponding to an absolute fold change of 1.5).

 ## Future Improvements
 - Add support for the EdgeR package for differential expression analysis.
-DESeq2 and edgeR are both popular packages for DGE analysis, and providing both options would increase user flexibility.
-- Implement functionality to perform analyses using a contrast matrix, multi-factor designs and covariates.
-This would allow for the analysis of more complex experimental designs, including those with multiple factors and batch effects.
+- Implement functionality to perform analyses using multi-factor designs and covariates.
 - Incorporate a KEGG pathway analysis module.
-This would provide additional biological context for the DGE results by identifying enriched KEGG pathways.
+- Add support for gene annotation using Entrez IDS.

 ## Contact
 For questions or issues, please contact the BISR group at [mccbioinfo@vcu.edu] or open a GitHub issue in the repository.

 ## License
 [GPL-3.0 license](https://github.com/VCU-Bioinformatics-Core/bulk_rnaseq_analyses/tree/main?tab=GPL-3.0-1-ov-file#)

+## References
+1. Love MI, Huber W, Anders S (2014).
+“Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.”
+Genome Biology, 15, 550. doi:10.1186/s13059-014-0550-8.